ray-project/ray/doc/source/data/working-with-tensors.rst

 Batches of variable-shape tensors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your tensors vary in shape, Ray Data represents batches as ragged arrays.
+If your tensors vary in shape, Ray Data represents batches as arrays of object dtype.

 .. doctest::